Cocoa station: History

 On May 8, 2024, Brevard County commissioners voted to approve a recommendation from the Brevard County Tourist Development Council for an additional $5 million grant for the station.
 In addition, Cocoa applied for a Consolidated Rail Infrastructure and Safety Improvements (CRISI) grant from the Federal Railroad Administration (FRA).
 The grant application of $47.46 million was not approved by the FRA.
 The city would reapply for another grant from the FRA, this time submitting a request for a $47.21 million Federal-State Partnership for Intercity Passenger Rail (FSP) grant, with the total cost of the project expected to be $83.21 million.
-The FRA later announced on September 22, 2025, that funding under the FSP would be reissued as the National Railroad Partnership Program, having an application deadline of January 7, 2026.
-The city plans to resubmit its request based on the new data requested by the FRA.
-Construction of the station could begin in the coming years, with service planned for 2029.
+The FRA later announced on September 22, 2025, that funding under the FSP would be reissued as the National Railroad Partnership Program, having an application deadline of February 6, 2026.
+The city resubmitted its request based on the new data requested by the FRA.

+On August 11, 2026, the City of Cocoa and the SCTPO officially announced that approximately $57.5 million in federal funding had been secured through the National Railroad Partnership Program for the development of the station.
+In addition to the federal grant, approximately $37.9 million in local matching funds would be provided, bringing the projected total project cost to approximately $95.4 million.
+Construction of the station would begin in the coming years, with service planned for 2030.